ryutamatsuno/RSS/README.md

 ## Dependencies

 Please run setup.sh to install numpy, networkx, and pandas by pip.
-If you use other package managers, e.g., pip3, conda, install these libraries by mannually.
+If you use other package managers, e.g., pip3, conda, install these libraries by manually.

 - Python >=3.0
 - NumPy >=1.16.0